-Do you think the worlds greatest athletes became so by chatting over a chai latte with their coach about, “how perhaps they might do so and so a bit better and would Tarquin please try a little harder today” or did they achieve greatness, world domination, champion status by working their ass off, and being cajoled and dare I say bullied by their coach?
+Do you think the world’s greatest athletes became so by chatting over a chai latte with their coach about, “how perhaps they might do so and so a bit better and would Tarquin please try a little harder today” or did they achieve greatness, world domination, champion status by working their ass off, and being cajoled and, dare I say, bullied by their coach?

 And you know what when you are winning you don’t think about the pain and hardship that went before, you revel in the winning because that is what you are and that is what you have trained relentlessly to be.

-So if you are an elite athlete get a coach with a stick and accept the road is hard and only for those tough enough to travel it.
+So if you are an elite athlete, get a coach with a stick and accept the road is hard and only for those tough enough to travel it.
 If, however, you are not an elite athlete and global domination at any personal cost is not your end game then get a coach with a bag of carrots and a stick!
 Because most of us mere mortals just aren’t mentally resilient enough to exist in a world without chai latte chats and sandwich feedback and lots of carrots!

-And that means for 99.99% of us we need management and bosses who are sensitive to our wellbeing and feelings and coach with empathy and accept we may not be the ‘the best’ but who, none the less, have a genuine desire for us to reach our personal potential.
+And that means for 99.99% of us we need management and bosses who are sensitive to our wellbeing and feelings and manage with empathy and accept we may not be the ‘the best’ but who, none the less, have a genuine desire for us to reach our personal potential.

-The workplace is no place for elite sport coaches and the velodrome is no place for dentists – compromise wins no gold’s!
+The workplace is no place for elite sport coaches and the velodrome is no place for dentists – compromise wins no golds!